daattali/daattali.github.io/draft-shiny-data-storage.md

 ## Store semi-structured data in a NoSQL database

 If you have data that is not strictly fully structured but is also not completely free-form, a good middle ground can be using a NoSQL database.
 NoSQL databases can also be referred to as schemaless databases because there is no formal schema.
 NoSQL databases still offer some of the benefits of a traditional relational database, but are more flexible because every entry can have different fields from other entries.
-If your Shiny app needs to store data that has several fields but there isn't a unifying schema that the data can use, then using a NoSQL database can be a good option.
+If your Shiny app needs to store data that has several fields but there isn't a unifying schema that all the data can use, then using a NoSQL database can be a good option.

 There are many NoSQL databases available, but here we will only show how to use mongoDB.

 ### 7. MongoDB (**local or remote**) {#mongodb}

 MongoDB is one of the most popular NoSQL databases, and just like MySQL it can be hosted either locally or remotely.
 There are many web services that offer mongoDB hosting, including [MongoLab](https://mongolab.com/) which gives you free mongoDB databases.
-In MongoDB, entries (in our case, responses) are stored in a *collection* (the equivalent of an S3 bucket or a SQL table).
+In mongoDB, entries (in our case, responses) are stored in a *collection* (the equivalent of an S3 bucket or a SQL table).

-You can use the [rmongodb](https://github.com/mongosoup/rmongodb) package to interact with mongoDB from R. Similarly to the methods using the relational databases, all we need to do in order to save/load data is connect to the database and submit the equivalent of an update or select query.
+You can use the [`rmongodb`](https://github.com/mongosoup/rmongodb) package to interact with mongoDB from R. Similarly to the methods using the relational databases, all we need to do in order to save/load data is connect to the database and submit the equivalent of an update or select query.
 To connect to the database you need to provide the following: db, host, username, password.
 When saving data to mongoDB, the data needs to be converted to BSON (binary JSON) in order to be inserted into a mongoDB collection.
 MongoDB automatically adds a unique "id" field to every entry, so when retrieving data, we manually remove that field.

 **Setup:** All you need to do is create a mongoDB database - either locally or using a web service such as MongoLab.
 Since there is no schema, it's not mandatory to create a collection before populating it.